consulo/consulo-dev.github.io/docs/tutorials/build_system/prerequisites.md

 #### Plugin Gradle Properties and Plugin Configuration File Elements
 The Gradle properties `rootProject.name` and `project.group` will not, in general, match the respective [plugin configuration file](/basics/plugin_structure/plugin_configuration_file.md) `plugin.xml` elements `<name>` and `<id>`.
-There is no IntelliJ Platform-related reason they should as they serve different functions.
+There is no Consulo-related reason they should as they serve different functions.

 The `<name>` element (used as the plugin's display name) is often the same as `rootProject.name`, but it can be more explanatory.

 The `<id>` value must be a unique identifier over all plugins, typically a concatenation of the specified _GroupId_ and _ArtifactId_.
 Please note that it is impossible to change the `<id>` of a published plugin without losing automatic updates for existing installations.

-## Adding Gradle Support to an Existing DevKit-Based IntelliJ Platform Plugin
+## Adding Gradle Support to an Existing DevKit-Based Consulo Plugin
 Converting a [DevKit-based](/basics/getting_started/using_dev_kit.md) plugin project to a Gradle-based plugin project can be done using the New Project Wizard to create a Gradle-based project around the existing DevKit-based project:
-* Ensure the directory containing the DevKit-based IntelliJ Platform plugin project can be fully recovered if necessary.
+* Ensure the directory containing the DevKit-based Consulo plugin project can be fully recovered if necessary.
 * Delete all the artifacts of the DevKit-based project:
   * `.idea` directory
   * `[modulename].iml` file